 Shopping in Cork

 St. Patrick StreetThe main street in Cork City is where you can find almost anything you require, from books, music, arts and crafts, to high street fashion, sporting goods, jewellery and furniture.
-Large retail stores such as Debenhams and Brown Thomas are also to be found along Patrick’s Street along with a wide range of High Street fashion outlets as well as some local fashion boutiques which will satisfy a desire for clothing.
+Large retail stores such as Brown Thomas are also to be found along Patrick’s Street along with a wide range of High Street fashion outlets as well as some local fashion boutiques which will satisfy a desire for clothing.

 Further information on Brown Thomas available.